What is the Standard Arbitration Clause?

 BAT is unable to assist in the enforcement.

-Parties failing to honour a final BAT award may be sanctioned by FIBA (cf. Article 3-300 of the FIBA Internal Regulations).
+Parties failing to honour a final BAT award may be sanctioned by FIBA (cf. Book 3, Chapter 10 of the FIBA Internal Regulations).
 Parties seeking FIBA's action must file a request for enforcement with FIBA.

 What do I have to provide under "Request for Relief"?